Mental Health and Well-being

 - in PE and sports competitions, pupils learn to work as a team, reflect on their successes and failures, and bounce back after a defeat;

-- in our Spotlight Celebration Assembly, pupils are praised and rewarded for a wide range of achievements;
+- in our Celebration Collective Worship, pupils are praised and rewarded for a wide range of achievements;

 - pupils can take on roles and responsibilities to build leadership skills;